GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

 ## Task 3: Modify the Bot to Ask for Feedback and Analyze the User's Sentiments

-1. Open the `RootDialog.cs` in the **Dialogs** folder and locate the `IssueConfirmedMessageReceivedAsync`.
-Update the affirmative block when asking if the user confirmed Ticket Submission and add at the end the following line to call the dialog that ask the user for feedback.
+1. Open the `RootDialog.cs` in the **Dialogs** folder.
+Locate the `IssueConfirmedMessageReceivedAsync` method.
+Update the code block when the user confirmed the ticket to call the `UserFeedbackRequestDialog` dialog and ask the user for feedback.
+Also move the `context.Done<object>(null);` line inside the last `else`.

-    ``` csharp
-    context.Call(new UserFeedbackRequestDialog(), this.ResumeAndEndDialogAsync);
-    ```

-    Move the `context.Done<object>(null);` line inside the confirmed `else`.
 The resulting code should look as follows.

     ``` csharp
     private async Task IssueConfirmedMessageReceivedAsync(IDialogContext context, IAwaitable<bool> argument)